 Jurassic Coast Path Guide

 The Jurassic Coast Path is a long-distance coastal walk along England’s only natural UNESCO World Heritage Site, running from Exmouth in East Devon to Studland in Dorset.
-Covering around 95 miles, the route follows the South West Coast Path and passes through a varied coastline of cliffs, beaches and small coastal towns.
+Covering around 105 miles, the route follows the South West Coast Path (excluding the Isle of Portland) and passes through a varied coastline of cliffs, beaches and small coastal towns.

 This guide provides a structured overview of the full route, with stage-by-stage walking sections, distances and key stopping points.
 Each stage is presented clearly to help plan daily walks, whether completing short sections or the full route.
 The site also highlights the main landmarks along the coast, including Lulworth Cove, Durdle Door, Chesil Beach and Old Harry Rocks.